 STEPAN ZEMTSOV SPEAKS AT THE 9TH INTERNATIONAL CONFERENCE ON SUSTAINABLE DEVELOPMENT (ICSD 2021)

-On September 21, 2021, Stepan Zemtsov, senior researcher at the Gaidar Institute’s Innovation Economics Department, took part in the 9th International Conference on Sustainable Development (ICSD 2021) “Developing the Clean Energy Transition: Innovation, Case-Studies, and Applications Towards an Inclusive and Sustainable Planet”.
+On September 21, 2021, Stepan Zemtsov, senior researcher at Gaidar Institute’s Innovation Economics Department, took part in the 9th International Conference on Sustainable Development (ICSD 2021) “Developing the Clean Energy Transition: Innovation, Case-Studies, and Applications Towards an Inclusive and Sustainable Planet”.

 Within the framework of the working session “Localizing Agenda 2030 at the Regional Level”, Stepan Zemtsov gave a presentation titled “Ecological Efficiency and Sustainable Regional Development in Russia”, which focused on the innovative approach to measuring economic growth in the regions, through the application of a DEA model.